-If IVF, then PGD or PGS?
+If IVF, Then PGD Or PGS?
 What Genetic Testing Can Tell You About Your Embryo

 Besides the cost, many are critical of how PGS is frequently used.
 While it often identifies embryos with a higher chance of implanting and becoming a baby, it has drawbacks: a small amount of damage occurs when the embryo is biopsied to remove cells for testing; the genetic testing systems sometimes don’t work; and freezing may damage the embryo.
 More important, a condition called mosaicism, where some of the cells in a generally normal embryo are abnormal or some of the cells in a generally abnormal embryo are normal, can lead to test results that do not accurately reflect the chromosome status of the embryo.

-There is still controversy about how often these problems result in wrongly categorizing an embryo – the range is 10-40% with an average estimate of 20%.
-PGS can be used to increase the pregnancy rate and lower the miscarriage rate on at least the first embryo transfer, but likely reduces the overall cumulative chances of having a baby from a single IVF cycle by 20%.
+There is still controversy about how often these problems result in wrongly categorizing an embryo – the range is 10-40 percent with an average estimate of 20 percent.
+PGS can be used to increase the pregnancy rate and lower the miscarriage rate on at least the first embryo transfer, but likely reduces the overall cumulative chances of having a baby from a single IVF cycle by 20 percent.
 New challenges include determining more precisely how common mosaic embryos are, how best to detect them, and whether some mosaic embryos should be transferred because they might still result in a healthy baby.

 Finally, there’s another caveat from the American Society for Reproductive Medicine (ASRM), “Genetic screening may help identify couples who have an increased risk of age-related or familial genetic disorders and birth defects.
 No single test, however, can accurately predict the risk of all defects in a child, and many birth defects, such as those related to environmental and toxic exposures and those that are random and unexplained, are not genetically based and may not be detected with genetic screening.”

-Talk to Your Fertility Specialist About PGD/PGS
+Talk to your fertility specialist about PGD/PGS

 When you’ve tried unsuccessfully to get pregnant and decide to undergo infertility treatment, there are many factors to consider.
 The same is true for pre-implantation genetic testing – it’s complicated.
 In this instance, your fertility specialist can help you discuss your options.
 Once your baby becomes a teenager, it’s also complicated – but then, you’ll be on your own!

-New Names for PGD and PGS
+New names for PGD and PGS

 Additionally, the terms PGD and PGS are now being replaced by new terminology in The International Glossary on Infertility and Fertility Care.
 The new name for all tests is Preimplantation Genetic Testing (PGT).
 When done for aneuploidies, it is PGT-A; for monogenic/single gene defects PGT-M; and for chromosomal structural rearrangements, it is PGT-SR. So, what was called PGD is now PGT-M and what was called PGS is now PGT-A or PGT-SR. It will likely take several years for the new names to take hold, so it is acceptable to use either now.